Welcome back to Air Fryer Bro. Everyone loves popcorn right? And homemade popcorn makes the perfect snack!! But can you make popcorn in an air fryer?

 What type of corn did I buy?

-I managed to get some rather nice yellow corn from the supermarket.
-Or I should say I was lucky that such nice corn was on offer in the supermarket.
+I managed to get some rather nice yellow popcorn kernels from the supermarket.
+Or I should say I was lucky enough that such nice popcorn kernels were on offer in the supermarket.
 It’s a wholegrain corn, so it is pretty much the healthiest version you can buy.
 If you care about chemicals potentially getting into your food, then you should buy certified organic corn.
 Although this type of corn isn’t in the so called dirty dozen 12 most sprayed crops out there.

 I am no expert, but I don’t think the exact type of corn you use will have any effect on the actual cooking process.
 If you are an expert and I am wrong, please let me know 🙂